Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 - An unhealthy diet filled with processed foods increases oxidative stress levels while also creating an environment for pro-inflammatory bacteria to flourish.
 Remember, a healthy Gut microbiome is key to having a healthy skin microbiome.

-- UV exposure from sunlight damages cells by triggering the production of free radicals, which further exacerbates damage caused by oxidative stress.
+- UV exposure from sunlight damages cells by triggering the production of free radicals, which directly damage the skin.

-- Pollution from cities has been shown to increase both free radical production and inflammation-inducing particles in the air we breathe on a daily basis.
+- Pollution has been shown to increase both free radical production and inflammation-inducing particles in the air we breathe on a daily basis.

 - Time